thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 Linux Local CVE-2016-4997
 ```

-Very recently, in February, 2018, the user [jbarnett-r7 submitted a push request on GitHub](https://github.com/rapid7/metasploitable3/pull/231) to include the code for the Linux box that was used for the [capture the flag competition hosted by Rapid7](https://blog.rapid7.com/2017/12/11/congrats-to-the-winners-of-our-2017-community-ctf/) in December 2017.
+Very recently, in February 2018, the user [jbarnett-r7 submitted a push request on GitHub](https://github.com/rapid7/metasploitable3/pull/231) to include the code for the Linux box that was used for the [capture the flag competition hosted by Rapid7](https://blog.rapid7.com/2017/12/11/congrats-to-the-winners-of-our-2017-community-ctf/) in December 2017.
 This addition was after I built the Metasploitable3 Linux version for my assignment.

 Even with the odds against me, I decided to use the Metapsploitable3 Linux version for my assignment.
 It was new and interesting, and I needed a challenge.
 Also, I luckily started planning the classes in advance so had the time to tinker and test!